Take the quiz and find out!

-Though we lawyers may not all be able to maintain a six pack in 2019 (kudos to those of you who can), a resolution worth keeping this year is that of client service and value.
+Though we lawyers may not all be able to maintain a six pack in the new year (kudos to those of you who can), a resolution worth keeping this year is that of client service and value.
 Making clients happy doesn’t have to mean a drastic shift in practice like going to the gym every day when you’ve been on the couch for the past four years.
-Small shifts in perspective and practice can make a huge impact on the client experience, resulting in both happier clients andhappier lawyers.
+Small shifts in perspective and practice can make a huge impact on the client experience, resulting in both happier clients and happier lawyers.
 Here are four basic steps you can take to invest in your clients’ happiness—and subsequently, your own.

 Did you know that failure to communicate is one of the most common client complaints?
 With this complaint so widespread, it’s highly likely that even if you feel your firm’s client communication protocols are outstanding, there is still room for improvement.
 Sit down with your team and come up with reasonable client communication standards and then implement them.
 At every client intake meeting, explain how long it will take your firm to respond to messages, how and when you’ll provide updates about the progress of a matter, where clients can go to get their billing questions answered, etc. Offer answers to questions they may not have considered—for example, who are the personnel from your firm that the client can expect to communicate with frequently?
 Will you send an email at every milestone so they always know the status of their matter?
 Creating a standard communication policy and sticking with it makes it easier for you to meet (and exceed) your clients’ expectations—and will create happier clients in the long run.